flancia-coop/doc.anagora.org/ekumen.md

 The key to shared and increased power is the correlation of sharing and receiving information between instances in a clear, trusted, and guarded space.

 We can understand and act as a group in ways that no one could do alone.

+## Plan
+1. Meet and get to know each other.
+Check if there are other that need to be here now.
+2. Research previous related projects.
+Learn from them.
+3. Design the agreements and processes.